paul-weiss/daily/README.md

 # Filter by category
 daily list -c work

+# Filter by priority
+daily list -p high

+# Filter by both category and priority
+daily list -c work -p critical

 # Show only incomplete tasks
 daily list -i

 # Show only completed tasks
 daily list -C
 ```

+**Note**: Tasks are displayed grouped by category and sorted by priority (highest first).
+Tasks with ID prefixes can be referenced using partial IDs (e.g., task `abc123` can be referenced as `abc`).

 #### Complete/Uncomplete Tasks